ShubhamSinghCMR/ShubhamSinghCMR/README.md

-## About Me 👨‍🎓
+## About Me 👨‍💻
-Hi, I’m a Backend Software Engineer specializing in designing and building scalable APIs, microservices, ETL pipelines, and cloud-based systems.
-I work extensively with Python, FastAPI, SQL, AWS, Kafka, and distributed system design to deliver production-ready backend solutions with a focus on performance, reliability, and maintainable code.

-I have a strong track record of improving system efficiency, building robust microservices, and integrating complex cloud-based architectures.
-I enjoy solving challenging problems, optimizing processes, and contributing to high-quality software that drives real-world impact.

-In addition to development, I mentor and guide teams, sharing knowledge on Python, Machine Learning, and backend technologies, and fostering a learning-oriented environment.

-I’m always open to collaborating on innovative projects or exploring opportunities to build scalable and impactful backend systems—let’s connect!
+I build intelligent systems across machine learning, AI applications, and backend engineering.
+My work spans LLM-based tools, ML pipelines, real-time speech processing, data workflows, and scalable API services.
+I enjoy transforming ideas into practical, reliable solutions that perform in real-world environments.

+I’m also involved in machine learning research, with contributions in data security, image-based analysis, and multimodal systems, along with published work in these areas.
+This blend of research depth and engineering execution helps me approach problems with clarity, rigor, and practical insight.

+---

-## I’m Looking to Collaborate On 🤝
+## What I’m Looking to Collaborate On 🤝
-- AI and ML-driven projects solving real-world challenges.
+- AI and ML-driven projects solving real-world challenges
+- LLM applications, ML tooling, and intelligent automation
-- Innovative backend solutions and scalable microservices.
+- Scalable backend systems and microservices
-- Research-oriented collaborations in AI and Machine Learning.
+- Research collaborations in machine learning and AI

+---

 ## How to Reach Me 📫
 - **LinkedIn**: [linkedin.com/in/shubhamsinghcmr](https://www.linkedin.com/in/shubhamsinghcmr)